sectum1919/auto_avsr/preparation/README.md

 The parameters for `crop_lip_video.py`` are as follows:

-- `src`: The path to the downloaded and extracted dataset folder.
+- `src`: The path to the downloaded dataset folder.
-- `dst`: The target storage path must not be the same as src, the processed data will have the same directory structure as src.
+- `dst`: The target storage path of the processed video files, must not be the same as `src`, which will have the same structure as `src`.
 - `csv`: The `.csv` file containing the path of videos to be processed, refer to [../data/multi-speaker/train.csv](../data/multi-speaker/train.csv).
 - `landmarks`: The path to the downloaded and extracted facial landmark folder.
 - `worker`: The number of threads used for multi-threaded processing.